This page provides an overview for the get_troopdata()

 reports often include disaggregated figures, with separate counts for

 each branch of the military.
-The branch
+The branch argument allows

 users to specify whether they would like to receive the aggregate sum of